 UNESCO: Deleted

-Sweden: Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.
+Sweden: Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights

 Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
 This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.

-United Kingdom: Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste,, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
+United Kingdom: Environmental sustainability, and avoiding harmful outcomes from the massive increases we will see in ICT production and consumption.
+This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive of ICT waste.
+Unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.

-Egypt: Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
+Egypt: Environmental sustainability and future harmful outcomes of the massive increases in ICT production and consumption.
 This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.

 IFIP: Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
+This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing massive ICT waste, unless there is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradeable) this challenge is likely to escalate.

-CDT: Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
+CDT: Environmental sustainability, and ICT production and consumption.
+This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.

-Russian Federation: Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
+Russian Federation: Ensuring environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.

 Deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services especially for people with disabilities

-United Kingdom: Deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services especially for people with disabilities
+United Kingdom: Deployment of broadband networks that provides affordable access to devices and services especially for people with disabilities.

 UNESCO: Doesn’t this largely duplicate point 13?